Can I travel to Malta this summer and what are the rules?

 What are the rules for returning green list travellers?

-Those heading to the UK from green list countries, such as Malta (from 30 June), must present a negative Covid test (lateral flow, rapid antigen or PCR) before departure.
+Those heading to the UK from green list countries, such as Malta, must present a negative Covid test (lateral flow, rapid antigen or PCR) before departure.
 On arrival into the UK there is no mandatory quarantine, but travellers must take a PCR test within two days of entering the country.

 Join our new commenting forum